SkowyrnyMG/mateuszgruzla.pl/content/blog/axios-test-with-mockfn-and-msw/index.md

 ### Conclusion

-The MSW gives you more confidency while testing your app.
-Let me just quickly point out why I think that this way of testing request is better than old mock function:
+Let me just quickly point out why I think that this way of testing request is better than the old mock function:

 1. You can test your request statuses
 2. You do not have to worry about providing details of fetch as headers etc.
 3. It works with axios and fetch without adding any additional code!
-4. And most important, if you would mess up your fetch request, the test will correctly fail.
-Because of that you can track broken code before you would deploy it to the production.
+4. And most importantly, if you would mess up your fetch request, the test will correctly fail.
+Because of that you can track broken code before you would deploy it to production.

 If you are interested in going deep into the msw, check their [documentation](https://mswjs.io/docs/)!

 ##### THE END

 Thank you for reading!
-You can find codebase to our examples [here](https://github.com/SkowyrnyMG/mock-fn-vs-msw/tree/msw-testing).
+You can find codebase to our examples in [here](https://github.com/SkowyrnyMG/mock-fn-vs-msw/tree/msw-testing).